joelek/wc-refurbished/readme.md

 * Change the range of spearmen to match the range of archers.
 * Change the damage of spearmen to match the damage of archers.

+## Installation

+* Download the latest release package from https://github.com/joelek/wc-refurbished/tags and unpack it.
+* Copy the executable `wcrpatch.exe` from the `dist` folder to the installation folder for WarCraft: Orcs & Humans version 1.21.
+* Run the executable `wcrpatch.exe` in MS-DOS or DOSBox.
+* Launch the game as normal through `WAR.EXE`.

 ## Sponsorship

 The continued development of this software depends on your sponsorship.
 Please consider sponsoring this project if you find that the software creates value for you and your organization.